-Pursuant to the Amended and Restated Registration Rights and Lock-Up Agreement (the "Registration Rights and Lock-Up Agreement") and our Bylaws, subject to certain exceptions, ARYA's initial shareholders, the Sponsor, the Perceptive PIPE Investor and the Nautilus stockholders are restricted from selling or transferring any shares of our Common Stock for a period of 180 days from the closing of the Business Combination.
-However, these shares of Common Stock may be sold after the expiration of the respective applicable lock-up under the Registration Rights and Lock-Up Agreement and the Bylaws, as applicable.
-Pursuant to the Registration Rights and Lock-Up Agreement and the Subscription Agreements, we filed resale registration statements to provide for the resale of the shares issued in the PIPE Financing and the shares of our Common Stock held by the parties to the Registration Rights and Lock-Up Agreement.
-As restrictions on resale end and these registration statements are available for use, the market price of our Common Stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.
+Pursuant to the Amended and Restated Registration Rights and Lock-Up Agreement (the "Registration Rights and Lock-Up Agreement") and our Bylaws, subject to certain exceptions, ARYA's initial shareholders, the Sponsor, the Perceptive PIPE Investor and the Nautilus stockholders were restricted from selling or transferring any shares of our Common Stock for a period of 180 days from the closing of the Business Combination.
+However, such restrictions expired on December 6, 2021, and these shares of Common Stock may now be sold into the market.
+Pursuant to the Registration Rights and Lock-Up Agreement and the Subscription Agreements entered into in connection with the PIPE Financing, we filed resale registration statements to provide for the resale of the shares issued in the PIPE Financing and the shares of our Common Stock held by the parties to the Registration Rights and Lock-Up Agreement.
+The market price of our Common Stock could decline if the holders of previously restricted shares and/or holders whose shares are registered under such registration statements sell their shares or are perceived by the market as intending to sell their shares.